gustavocmaciel/go-mail-api/README.md

 ## Usage

 Fell free explore the code and use it for educational purposes.
-You also experiment and build upon it as needed.
+You can also experiment and build upon it as needed.

 ### Note